African-Robotics-Unit/.github/profile/README.md

 The **African Robotics Unit** (ARU) is a research unit within the [Department of Electrical Engineering](http://www.ee.uct.ac.za/) at the [University of Cape Town](http://www.uct.ac.za/).
 The ARU is a multidisciplinary research unit that focuses on the development of robotics and autonomous systems for application in the African context.

-The objective of the ARU is to study problems that we, as Africans, are uniquely positioned to solve.
+The objective of the ARU is to study robotic problems that we, as Africans, are uniquely positioned to solve.

 ## Research